 The Official Journal of the European Union (OJEU) is the publication in which all tenders from the public sector that are valued above a certain financial threshold must currently be published.
-But when the Brexit transition period ends at 11pm on 31 December, the OJEU will cease to apply to UK organisations.
+But when the Brexit transition period ended at on 31 December 2020, the OJEU ceased to apply to UK organisations.

-At that point, the UK Government’s Find a Tender Service (FTS) will go live and must be used for all new procurements that start after 11pm, 31 December, in place of OJEU and Tenders Electronic Daily (TED) − the European public procurement journal.
+At that point, the UK Government’s Find a Tender Service (FTS) went live and must be used for all new procurements in place of OJEU and Tenders Electronic Daily (TED) − the European public procurement journal.

-Suppliers need to ensure that they are monitoring (and any watch service they might use is ready to pick up) contract opportunities and notices from FTS from 31 December onwards.
+Suppliers need to ensure that they are monitoring (and any watch service they might use is ready to pick up) contract opportunities and notices from FTS.

-Suppliers should register on the FTS website once it goes live but it is worth noting that if you already have a registration for the existing Contracts Finder service then you do not need to register again, your details will be ported across and will work to log in to FTS when it goes live on 31 December.
+Suppliers should be registered on the FTS website once it goes live but it is worth noting that if you already had a registration for the existing Contracts Finder service then you do not need to register again, your details will have been ported across and will work to log in to FTS.

 Public bodies should register at www.contractsfinder.service.gov.uk/organisation/register